Custom travel-aid-kit. The things you don't think you will need.

 You would be surprised at how easy, fast, and cheap it can be to get prescription eye-wear abroad!
 The first time I needed to use my prescription was when my original glasses broke in half in Santiago, Chile.
 It was $40 USD and took 2 hours (on the same day!) to get a brand new pair of glasses!
 Try to beat that in the U.S.!
 Now whenever I'm in an affordable country I try to get a new set of frames.
 My latest pair came from Romania and were about $60 USD and again took only a few hours.

 I bring about 2 boxes of each.
-I take everything out of the box of course but its cotton so it weighs next to nothing and can be squished in your suitcase. in some countries they only import the Tampax brand so its absurdly expensive to buy or sometimes it simply difficult to find feminine products or if you just have a favorite kind that works for your body, stock up and forget about it.
+I take everything out of the box of course but its cotton so it weighs next to nothing and can be squished in your suitcase.
+In some countries they only import the Tampax brand so its absurdly expensive to buy or sometimes it simply difficult to find feminine products or if you just have a favorite kind that works for your body, stock up and forget about it.
 Every women knows what its like to have the rush to the pharmacy to pick up overpriced cotton for the unexpected crime scene on the first day of her period, skip that and have it ready.
+Better yet, invest in a menstrual cup!
+Save money and the planet.

 Enough said really.
 I's not the cheapest tool in your first aid kit but when you need it you'll be so grateful you bought it; and if you're from the U.S. like I am, you may want to consider stocking up anyway; because of the current political climate we may not have access to Emergency Contraception in the near future.